 My little girl (her middle name is Honey) loves to help me in the kitchen – sometimes this means more cake batter on the floor than in the mixer and cookie dough usually ends up being nibbled before making it into the oven!
 And I don’t mind one bit; I love to see her getting involved, and I enjoy teaching her the basics about nutrition, preparing and cooking food – both sweet and savoury.
 These are valuable skills she will use for life.
 Baking with Honey has been, and continues to be, the best bonding experience I could’ve imagined for us.

 As well as baking, I – like every other parent – cook family meals on a daily basis.
 As a vegetarian (vegan as of January 2017) sometimes I adapt recipes from books, sometimes I make things up.
 Occasionally a flash of inspiration – maybe a memory of something eaten somewhere exotic – triggers the slightly manic need to recreate it.
 I’ve had my share of disasters (an honest husband and brutally blunt child are the harshest critics) but I promise that everything posted on this completely vegetarian blog tastes great and will be enjoyed by veggies and meat-eaters alike.

 I started this blog originally as a fun way of sharing my recipes with friends who requested them, instead of scribbling them down on a piece of paper!
 However, as someone who enjoys both writing and photography in addition to baking, blogging has quickly become an enjoyable hobby for me.
-As well as recipes, the aim of this site is to provide detailed, step-by-step instructions as well as short-cuts and tips that’ll make the kitchen tasks a bit easier, and to provide encouragement and information on a vegetarian lifestyle, particularly raising veggie children.
-On a purely personal note, I can also look back and see how my little girl grows and changes as she is captured – usually licking spoons! – throughout the recipes.
+As well as recipes, the aim of this site is to provide detailed, step-by-step instructions as well as short-cuts and tips that’ll make the kitchen tasks a bit easier, and to provide encouragement and information on vegetarian/vegan lifestyles, particularly raising veggie children.
+On a purely personal note, I can also look back and see how my little girl grows and changes as she is captured – usually licking spoons! – throughout the site.